Duggineniakhil/E-commerece-ShoeStore/README.md

 The purpose of this project is to practice front-end development and UI design by building a stylish and user-friendly landing page for a fictional shoe brand.
 The site works well on desktop, tablet, and mobile devices and is created with clean and organized code for easy editing and future improvements.

+You can view the live website here: [Live Link](https://dacshoestore.netlify.app/)

 I also used a little bit of AI help for content ideas, layout suggestions, and to improve the writing in some parts.
 The design and code are completely written by me, but I used AI as a tool to support and speed up the process.